Partnership Agreement Between Company and Individual

 Business-to-Business Partnership Agreement

 Business-to-business partnership agreements are usually created with specific business objectives.
 For example, two competing business owners in the same industry may enter into a partnership to increase sales opportunities and operational efficiency.
 The partnership can be for a short period of time or for an indefinite period.

 There is no standard format for a business-to-business partnership agreement.
 In order to protect the interests of both the businesses, it's advisable to consult an attorney for drafting a partnership agreement.

 If you need help with partnership agreement between company and individual, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.